treffynnon/sqlstyle.guide/_includes/sqlstyle.guide.md

 ### White space

-To make the code easier to read it is important that the correct compliment of spaces is used.
+To make the code easier to read it is important that the correct compliment of spacing is used.
 Do not crowd code or remove natural language spaces.

 #### Spaces

 Spaces should be used to line up the code so that the root keywords all end on the same character boundary.
-This forms a river down the middle make it easy for the readers eye to scan over the code and separate the keywords from the implementation detail.
+This forms a river down the middle making it easy for the readers eye to scan over the code and separate the keywords from the implementation detail.
+Rivers are [bad in typography][rivers], but helpful here.

 ```sql
 SELECT f.average_height, f.average_diameter